 Publications and Expansion

-Because of the need to communicate with its membership and to promote our ideas more widely VON published its journal VOHAN NEWS INTERNATIONAL now called GROWING GREEN INTERNATIONAL, edited by Malcolm Horne.
-This is produced twice yearly with two Bulletin supplements, bearing the distinctive VON logo.
+Because of the need to communicate with its membership and to promote our ideas more widely VON published its journal VOHAN NEWS INTERNATIONAL now called GROWING GREEN INTERNATIONAL, edited by Tony Martin.
+This is produced twice yearly, bearing the distinctive VON logo.
 Articles on research, the theory and practice of vegan-organics and the broader ideas of ecology, non-violence, social justice and the abolition of animal abuse are discussed.
 Growing Green International is now recognised and widely read among those concerned with vegan-organic cultivation in many parts of the world.
 VON gave financial help to members in Austria to launch their publication “Regenwurm”.